tokio-rs/website/content/docs/getting-started/chat.md

 The caller queues up all lines by calling `buffer`.
 This appends the line to the internal `wr` buffer.
-Then, once all data is queued up, the caller calls `poll_flush`, which does the actual writing to the socket. `poll_flush` only returns `Ready` once all the queued data has been succesfully written to the socket.
+Then, once all data is queued up, the caller calls `poll_flush`, which does the actual writing to the socket. `poll_flush` only returns `Ready` once all the queued data has been successfully written to the socket.

 Similar to the read half, `NotReady` is only returned when the function